 The age requirements for both parties are the same - for ages 18 and older, no parental consent is required.
 For marriages at ages of 16 and 17, consent of both parents (and parent having legal custody), or guardian, or judicial approval is required.
 15 or younger, Judicial approval is required.

-Each applicant must bring proof of identity and birth date, such as a current US driver's license, a US issued birth certificate (with a raised seal), or a current passport.
+Each applicant must bring proof of identity and birth date, such as a current US driver's license, or a current passport.